bryan-at-looker/embed-sdk-sko-markdown/section2.md

 }
 ```

-We have it a little bit of a buffer by adding `15` pixels.
+We'll get a little bit of a buffer by adding `15` pixels.

-Then within the EmbedSDK code (still in our `demo.ts` file) we need to tell it to perform the function below when it receives the `page:properties:changed` event.
-Copy and paste this function on its own line above `build()`:
+Then within the Embed SDK code (still in our `demo.ts` file) we need to tell it to perform the function below when it receives the `page:properties:changed` event.
+Copy and paste this function on its own line above `.build()`:

 ```
 .on('page:properties:changed', changeHeight )